itsmesuniljacob/trip-planner/backend/API.md

 ## Overview

-The Trip Planner API provides endpoints for managing group trips, participants, surveys, recommendations, and voting.
+The Trip Planner API provides comprehensive endpoints for managing group trips, participants, surveys, recommendations, and voting.
 The API is built with Express.js and uses PostgreSQL with Prisma ORM for data persistence.

 ## Base URL